 “I attempted to import .mxf files generated by my Panasonic AG-HVX201 P2 card to Final Cut Pro 7 for editing through Log & Transfer, without much luck, FCP 7 refused to accept those .mxf files.
 The MXF clips are about a concert and a birthday party.
 I just want to import P2 MXF to Final Cut Pro for further editing, and then burn them to a DVD using iDVD for saving.
 These days I’ve been trying to figure out how to get Final Cut Pro 7 to recognize my MXF recordings, but there is no-go.
 Can anyone kindly shed some light on this conundrum?
 Many thanks.”

-Here comes a guide talking about how to convert P2 MXF to Apple ProRes 422 on Mac for Final Cut Pro.
+How to Convert P2 MXF to Apple ProRes 422 on Mac for Final Cut Pro ?

 Notes: